-In order to help participants prepare for the Conference, we will be hosting a series of presentation workshops, 2 for students doing panel presentations and 2 for students doing poster presentations.
-These interactive workshops will focus on both the theoretical and practical aspects of communicating research.
+In order to help participants prepare for the Conferece, we will be hosting a series of presentation workshops for poster and panel sessions.
+These interactive workshops will focus both on the theoretical and practical aspects of communicating research.
 Faculty from NYU's Writing in the Disciplines program will facilitate these sessions and fellow undergraduates with experience presenting at conferences will also be on hand to answer questions and provide insights from their own experience.
-Students attending the sessions are strongly encouraged to bring current drafts of their presentation to receive critique and guidance from fellow students and workshop facilitators.
-All workshops will be held from 5–6:30PM in Bobst Rm.
-743.
+Students attending the sessions are strongly encouraged to bring current drafts of their presentation to recieve critique and guidance from fellow students and workshop facilitators.

 - Poster Workshop: Monday, April 25, 6–7PM, Bobst, Rm.
 619